BeniaminC/Open-ELO/README.md

 # Open-ELO
 A set of elo systems written in Python.
-Includes a balancer.
+Includes a balancer and team skill adjuster.
 Supports multithreading for both teams and individual players.

 ## Usage